qdrant/landing_page/qdrant-landing/content/articles/embedding-recycler.md

     # ...
 ```

-This trick lets us finetune one more layers from the base model as a part of the `EncoderHead`
+This trick lets us finetune one more layer from the base model as a part of the `EncoderHead`
 while still benefiting from the speedup in the frozen `Encoder` provided by the cache.